 Does receiving monoclonal antibody therapy mean I can cut my isolation short?

-Dr. Huang: Anyone who has tested positive for COVID-19 needs to quarantine — regardless of whether or not he or she has received monoclonal antibody therapy.
+Dr. Huang: Anyone who has tested positive for COVID-19 needs to isolate — regardless of whether or not he or she has received monoclonal antibody therapy.

-Only after meeting the above criteria can you return to work and leave your home (while still social distancing and wearing a mask).
+Only after meeting the CDC's isolation criteria can you return to work and leave your home (while still social distancing and wearing a mask).

 Can I receive monoclonal antibody therapy if I'm pregnant or breastfeeding?

 Dr. Huang: Because there's very limited data regarding how this therapy affects pregnant women and unborn babies, the risk of this new therapy may outweigh the benefits in some cases.
 If you are high risk and develop COVID-19 while pregnant or breastfeeding, it's important to discuss your treatment options and your specific situation with your doctor.

 Is there anything I need to know about receiving monoclonal antibody therapy?